tmielke/fuse-demos/Camel/README.md

 to ActiveMQ.

+## Camel-Jetty-Basic-Auth-Demo
+programmatically configures a camel-jetty endpoint for HTTP Basic Authentication against the JAAS authentication realm provided by the Karaf OSGi container.

 ### Camel-Jetty-Client-IP
 Is a simple Camel JUnit test that shows how to extract the client's IP address in a Camel route that consumes from a Jetty HTTP endpoint.